anytizer/sargam-blog.lmms/README.md

 * Someone who is interested in basics of classical music and raag database
 * Someone who knows some programming language, like [C-Sharp](https://en.wikipedia.org/wiki/C_Sharp_(programming_language))
 * Someone who knows [LMMS](https://lmms.io/) as open source music making software
-* Someone intrested in experimentation of sound design
+* Someone intrested in experimentation with [sound design](https://en.wikipedia.org/wiki/Sound_design)

 ## What is a melody?